GLUR-DEV/GLUR-DEV/README.md

 My main languages are C/C++, C# and Python

 I'm a 14 yr old, from New Zealand.
-And I like to nerd around on computers.

 <!---
 GLUR-DEV/GLUR-DEV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.